the-sett/parser-recoverable/README.md

 # parser-recoverable

-Work in Progress on an extension to `elm/parser` that help recovering from parsing errors.
-This can allow partial data to be extracted by a parser, even when the source is not 100% syntactially correct.
+Work in Progress on an extension to `elm/parser` that helps recovering from parsing errors.
+This can allow partial data to be extracted by a parser, even when the source is not 100% syntactically correct.

-Relevant discussion on Elm Discource is here:
+Relevant discussion on Elm Discourse is here:

 [https://discourse.elm-lang.org/t/parsers-with-error-recovery/6262](https://discourse.elm-lang.org/t/parsers-with-error-recovery/6262)